 Since pre-industrial times, LULCC has contributed 180  80 GtC or about one-third of total anthropogenic CO2 emissions, to the atmosphere (Ciais et al., 2013).
 Biomass loss in conjunction with tropical deforestation is an important source, but is compensated in part by a sink due to forest regeneration on abandoned cropland, e.g. in conjunction with agricultural intensification in mid-latitude countries after World War II (Shevliakova et al., 2009).
 If LULCC effects on biosphere carbon balance are disregarded, a residual carbon sink averaging 3.0  0.8 GtC yr1 for 2005-2014 (Le Quéré et al., 2015) reduces the increase in atmospheric greenhouse gas concentrations due to anthropogenic emissions by around one quarter.
-Some 60% of this biospheric sink has been attributed to CO2 fertilization (Schimel et al., 2015), while most of the remainder may be explained by a temperature-driven increase in growing season length in higher latitudes, enhancing vegetation productivity and creating a temporary sink for carbon in the stems of growing trees (Ahlström et al. 2012).
-For the future, our simulations suggest that for scenarios with wide-spread cropland expansion and slow agricultural intensification (SSP3 “A rocky road”) biomass loss could turn the terrestrial biosphere once again into a carbon source.
+Some 60% of this biospheric sink has been attributed to CO2 fertilisation (Schimel et al., 2015), while most of the remainder may be explained by a temperature-driven increase in growing season length in higher latitudes, enhancing vegetation productivity and creating a temporary sink for carbon in the stems of growing trees (Ahlström et al. 2012).
+For the future, our simulations suggest that for scenarios with widespread cropland expansion and slow agricultural intensification (SSP3 “A rocky road”) biomass loss could turn the terrestrial biosphere once again into a carbon source.
 LULCC has been previously shown to influence the carbon balance simulated by LPJ-GUESS, resulting in a general increase in carbon flux to the atmosphere under cropland expansion (Pugh et al., 2015).
 In all scenarios except SSP3 the residual carbon sink outweighs LULCC-induced carbon loss and the terrestrial biosphere sequesters 1.1  0.4 GtC yr1 for 2000-2100 (or 1.9  0.3 GtC yr1 for 2000-2100 disregarding LULCC).
 If second generation bioenergy feedstocks were to be explicitly included in the IAM framework, the impact of cropland expansion on the terrestrial carbon balance could be expected to be partially mitigated by carbon-sequestering second feedstock crops, such as switch grass and woody biomass.
 An earlier scenario study (based on the earlier, SRES scenario framework) suggested an average net sink of 2-6 GtC yr-1 for 1990-2100 but in contrast to our scenarios, three of the four underlying scenarios assumed a decrease in cropland areas (Levy et al., 2004).
 More recent estimates for the period 2000-2009 suggested a terrestrial carbon sink of 1.1  0.1 GtC yr1 (Houghton et al., 2012), which is in the same range as our results for the 2000-2100 period.